hcavarsan/pipedash/README.md

 - `check` validates TypeScript types and Rust compilation
 - `release` runs full CI checks locally (format, lint, check, build)

-## Adding Providers

-To add support for a new CI/CD platform, create a new crate in `crates/pipedash-plugin-{name}/` and implement the `Plugin` trait from `pipedash-plugin-api`.
-The trait defines methods for fetching pipelines, validating credentials, triggering builds, and retrieving run history.

-After implementing the plugin, register it in the main application's plugin registry and add any provider-specific configuration UI in the frontend.

-The existing GitHub, Buildkite, and Jenkins plugins serve as reference implementations.

 ## Tech Stack